data-steve/data-steve.github.io/_posts/2016-06-01-nlp-on-commencement-addresses.md

 consistently as SOTU?
 And then it struck us: commencement speeches!
 And what better test?

-If commencement speeches are always targeted at an on-average more educated audience of college graduates (and their families), then if we still see the same trend in language, this would be a fairly decent test that a cultural shift was influencing public address.
+If commencement speeches are always targeted at an on-average relatively more educated audience of college graduates (and their families), then if we still see the same trend in language, this would be a fairly decent test that a cultural shift was influencing public address in general.

 **In the following series of posts**, I’ll share the methods, data, and insights we found.
 We not only replicate Vocativ’s analysis, we extend